Billlhw/distributed-kv-store/README.md

 java -jar m4-server.jar -a localhost -p 30003 java -jar m4-server.jar -a localhost -p 30004
 ```

 ## Start the client by running the following command:
 ```
 java -jar m4-client.jar
 ```

-## The instructions below outline the commands utilized by the client terminal.
+In the client CLI, type `help` to show a list of commands supported.

-Connect client to one of the server (e.g. server with port 30000):
+## Sample command to connect to a server (e.g. server with port 30000):
 ```
 connect localhost 30000
 ```

-### To use the Transaction feature:
+### Sample commands to use the transaction feature:
 ```
 beginTX
 put key1 value1